ravindumech/Chat-Money-Manager/README.md

 This Privacy Policy explains how Chat Money Manager collects, uses, stores, shares, and protects user data.
 By using the app, you agree to the practices described in this Privacy Policy.

-##  Account deletion requests and provacy questions
+##  Account deletion requests and privacy questions

 For privacy questions, account deletion requests, or data-related concerns, contact: